Part of 100%EV

 - Multi-threading processor support

 Intuitive interface.
 A simple tree structure makes it easy to navigate around the machining operations.
 Machining parameters for depth of cut, step over, ramp angle etc. are input using a highly graphical interface.
 Most commonly used values, can be stored as default settings enabling the operator to use a company standard consistent method of machining.
-On line context sensitive help will guide the programr through the available machining options.
+On line context sensitive help will guide the programmer through the available machining options.

 Comprehensive Tool library with holders, cutting parameters and sister tooling.
 Catalogues of tools, holders, extensions, adapters, storing speeds, feeds, optimal cutting depth, stepover values and tool offsets along with tool and gauge lengths can be selected from user definable libraries.
 For longer machining cycles, VISI will keep track of the amount of machining completed.
 When the specified tool life has been reached the system will automatically call for a sister tool, minimizing the risk of damage to the part being machined, by worn or broken tooling.

 Multiple roughing toolpaths.
 A combination of constant Z roughing, adaptive roughing, core roughing and rest roughing, combined with intelligent ramp, helical and planar entry methods provide the operator with the freedom to produce efficient NC code to suit any component.
 Combined with smooth corner radii and smooth transitions between passes, the tool will maintain the maximum feedrate on the machine tool, and prevent the cutter from dwelling in corners.
 For subsequent roughing operations, VISI will remember where remaining stock is left on the component and only machine in those areas.
-Wasted air cutting will be minimised and unnecessary rapid movements will be eliminated, while the cutter will avoid digging into areas where there is excess material, which could result in tool breakage.
+Wasted air cutting will be minimized and unnecessary rapid movements will be eliminated, while the cutter will avoid digging into areas where there is excess material, which could result in tool breakage.
 Where the starting billet is pre-machined, or possibly a casting, VISI will recognize and machine only where material exists, again eliminating wasted movement, and keep cycle times to a minimum.

 Adaptive clearance.
 Adaptive clearance toolpaths allow the tool to rough the part in a unique way by roughing out from bottom to top.
 The principle behind this method is to machine large steps utilizing the full flute length of the tool with a small stepover and then machine the intermediate levels back up the part.
 Continually repeating the process until the entire component is fully machined.
 The tool remains on the part as much as possible and the toolpath automatically switches to a trochoidal type motion when the shape of the part requires.
 This toolpath ensures that there are never any full width cuts and guarantees a constant tool load.
 Tool wear is spread evenly across the cutting surfaces and the center of force is half-way up the tool, reducing deflection and the potential for vibration Using adaptive roughing, the cycle automatically adjusts the toolpath for efficient and safe machining, improving cutting conditions and allowing higher machining speeds to be maintained.
 The result is savings of up to 40% in actual cutting time.